 The Furthest East You Can Go

-I found the furthest east you can go in the United States, it’s pretty cool.
+I found the furthest east you can go in the United States.
+It’s pretty cool.

 It was a couple of days after the Fourth of July Holiday and Acadia National Park was really crowded (seriously, don’t visit the week of Fourth of July).
 So, I escaped north.